 The Storrs-based program has strategically enhanced revenues where possible and reduced expenditures within the FY12 budget.
-Over the past months, the Provost, Vice President & Chief Financial Officer and the Vice President & Chief Operating Officer have worked diligently to address this budget situation.
+Over the past several months, the Provost, Vice President & Chief Financial Officer and the Vice President & Chief Operating Officer have worked diligently to address an approximate \$70 million budget shortfall.

-- We recently imposed an even more stringent approval process for all hires and rehires. - We imposed budget reductions for non-personnel expenditures throughout the University.
-Many contracts are under review for possible savings opportunities. - We continue to explore alternative sources of revenue such as an expanded summer session and utilization of more private/grant funds. - We are reviewing existing funding structures in order to move certain programs towards self-sufficiency. - We cut plant renewal and equipment funding for FY12. - We removed inflationary increases from certain areas such as library purchases. - We have set a foundation that will enable us to get through FY12 that will protect the academic enterprise as much as possible.
+- We imposed an even more stringent approval process for all hires and rehires.
+In addition, we have further delayed any hire/re-hire through a higher vacancy management assessment. - As recommended by the McKinsey consultants, we imposed budget reductions for non-personnel expenditures throughout the University.
+Many procurement contracts are under review for possible savings opportunities.
+In addition, the facilities area is aggressively pursuing operating efficiencies. - We continue to explore alternative sources of revenue such as an expanded summer session and utilization of more private/grant funds. - We are reviewing existing funding structures in order to move certain programs towards self-sufficiency. - We instituted an auxiliary overhead rate to recover administrative costs. - We cut plant renewal and equipment funding for FY12. - We utilized fund balance held for debt payments. - We strategically reduced other designated fund balances where available. - o We moved certain technology expenses back onto UCONN 2000 funds. - We removed inflationary increases from certain areas such as library acquisitions.

+We have set a foundation that will enable us to get through FY12 and will protect the academic enterprise as much as possible.